3lvia/core-github-actions-runner/README.md

 ## Development

 We use trunk-based development, and two environments `prod` and `dev`.
-Any pull request to the trunk branch `trunk` will generate and push an image to the `dev` environment.
+Any pull request to the `trunk` branch will generate and push an image to the `dev` environment.
 After merging to the `trunk` branch, the image will be pushed to the `prod` environment.
-In both cases, these images will be deployed to either the VMSS '**elvia-runner-dev**' or the VMSS '**elvia-runner-prod**', respectively.
+In both cases, these images will be deployed to any VMSS (in the Core resource groups) with the tag `used-by: github-actions` in either `dev` or `prod`.

 When testing, open a pull request to trunk and generate your image, which will be deployed to the `dev` environment.
 SSH access is enabled for the dev environment, so you can connect to the VM and test your changes.